American University speech: Soviet response

 Kennedy's speech was made available, in its entirety, in the Soviet press so that the people in the Soviet Union could read it without hindrance.
-Additionally, the speech could be heard in the Soviet Union without censorship because jamming measures against the western broadcast agencies such as Voice of America didn't take place upon rebroadcast of Kennedy's speech.
+Additionally, the speech could be heard in the Soviet Union without censorship because jamming measures against the Western broadcast agencies such as Voice of America did not take place upon rebroadcast of Kennedy's speech.
 Khrushchev was deeply moved and impressed by Kennedy's speech, telling Undersecretary of State Averell Harriman that it was "the greatest speech by any American President since Roosevelt."

-After 12 days of negotiations and less than two months after the president's speech the Partial Nuclear Test Ban Treaty was completed.
+After 12 days of negotiations and less than two months after the president's speech, the Partial Nuclear Test Ban Treaty was completed.
 The Partial Nuclear Test Ban Treaty was signed by the governments of the Soviet Union, the United Kingdom and the United States (represented by Dean Rusk), named the "Original Parties", at Moscow on August 5, 1963.
 US ratification occurred by the U.S. Senate on September 24, 1963, by a vote of 80–19 and the treaty was signed into law by Kennedy on October 7, 1963.
 The treaty went into effect on October 10, 1963.

 Other reactions

 The speech was met with little response in the United States; after one week, only 896 letters were sent to the White House concerning its content (in contrast to over 28,000 related to a bill affecting the price of freight).
 The response from Republicans in Congress was mostly dismissive in nature.
 Republican Senator Barry Goldwater accused Kennedy of taking a "soft stance" on the Soviet Union.
 The speech was met with some skepticism within the US.
 The speech was endorsed by Hubert Humphrey and other Democrats, but labeled a "dreadful mistake" by Goldwater and "another case of concession" by Everett Dirksen, the leader of the Senate Republicans.
-Dirksen and Charles A. Halleck, the second-ranking House Republican, warned that the renewed negotiations might end in "virtual surrender."
+Dirksen and Charles A. Halleck, the second-ranking House Republican, warned that the renewed negotiations might end in "virtual surrender".